abdelrahman-nashaat-2111/Sleep-Health-and-Lifestyle/README.md

 - Added calculated columns

 4️⃣ **Data Modeling**
-- Dataset is single-table, so no relationships were needed
+- The dataset is single-table, so no relationships were needed

 5️⃣ **Data Visualization in Power BI**
 Created interactive visualizations to explore: